 Numanthia: a great example of Toro wines.
 The winery produces three brands, Numanthia, Termanthia and Termes, all reflecting the perfect balance between richness and elegance.
 Guided tours to the centenary vines and through the artisanal winemaking can be enhanced by a wine and food tasting at La Viuda Rica restaurant in Toro, where visitors will deserve a regional cuisine combined with Numanthia wines.
 Bookings only through the online form.
 Address: Calle Real s/n, 49882 Valdefinjas (Zamora).
 Once in Valladolid, add 1-hour taxi ride to the winery.

 San Román: 35-year old vines of Tinta de Toro and Garnacha produce deeply mineral and structured reds with fine-grained tannins and rich mouthfeel.
-Guided tours booking at: firstname.lastname@example.org.
+Guided winery tours and wine tastings can be booked at: firstname.lastname@example.org.
 Address: Ctra Nacional 122, Km 412, 47112 Villaester (Valladolid).
 Once in Valladolid, add 35-minute taxi ride to the winery.

 How to get there: both wineries can be reached by taking the Avant or Alvia fast trains to Valladolid from Madrid Chamartin train station.
 1 hour and 10-minute ride.
 From 23€/person up, depending on the train and schedule.
 More info at Renfe.